-Being a cultural artefact, forms of Siheyuan have been shaped by many forces, such as feudalism, Confucianism, Taoism, clans, cosmology, construction law, and geographic location.
-Although the logic of these forces has been clarified in anthropology (Chan and Xiong, 2007), they do not necessarily lead to significant differences between examples.
-In our view, the variation in Beijing Siheyuan is the result of Fengshui and explicit and implicit construction rules,
+Many forces, such as feudalism, Confucianism, Taoism, clans, cosmology, construction law, and geographic location, have shaped Siheyuan.
+Although the logic of these forces has been clarified in anthropology (Chan and Xiong, 2007), they do not necessarily account for significant differences between examples.
+In our view, the variation in Beijing Siheyuan is the result of Fengshui and construction rules, both explicit and implicit.

-- The Fengshui provides guidance to geomancers and craftsmen on Siheyuan design.
-Specifically, the "Xing Shi (observing context)" method helps householders select an auspicious site and the "Li Qi (regulating vital energy)" method based on the concept of "cosmic resonance" helps craftsmen and householders predict and select auspicious orientations, qualitative space, and appropriate dimensions of rooms. - Chinese buildings were governed by construction laws, which imposed a modular system for the dimensions of building components.
+• Fengshui provides guidance to geomancers and craftsmen.
+Specifically, the "Xing Shi (observing context)" method helps householders select an auspicious site and the "Li Qi (regulating vital energy)" method based on the concept of "cosmic resonance" helps craftsmen and householders predict and select auspicious orientations, qualitative space, and appropriate dimensions of rooms.

+• Chinese buildings were governed by construction laws, which imposed a modular system for the dimensions of building components.
 Beijing Siheyuan reached its peak during the Qing dynasty (1616-1912) and most remaining Siheyuan houses from this period follow the Gongcheng Zuofa Zeli compiled by the Qing government.
-As this work is linguistically difficult to understand, we used Liang's study Qing Shi Yingzao Zeli (Qing Style Building Regulation, 2006c), which referred to Gongcheng Zuofa Zeli supplemented with interviews with craftsmen in order to describe the modular system.
-Although the government required householders to follow the construction law strictly, many house variants occurred, based on the experience of the ancient craftsmen passed from each generation to the next.
-Therefore, there are tacit and unwritten codes underlying craftsmen's experience.
+As this work is linguistically difficult to understand, we used Liang's study Qing Shi Yingzao Zeli (Qing Style Building Regulation, Liang, 2006c), which referred to Gongcheng Zuofa Zeli supplemented with interviews with craftsmen in order to describe the modular system.
+Although the government required householders to follow the construction law strictly, many house variants occurred, based on the experience of the old craftsmen passed from each generation to the next.
+This tradition provides tacit and unwritten codes underlying Siheyuan form.